 Let’s sum up…

-In the previous sections, we had a complete overview of South Korea work visa types, the application process, requirements, and costs.
+In the previous sections, we had a complete overview of South Korean work visa types, the application process, requirements, and costs.
 In other sections of the Visa Library website, you can learn about other South Korean visas as well as immigrant and nonimmigrant visas from other countries.

 If you have experience in obtaining South Korean visas, let us know through the comments section.
 Sharing your experiences will help others to apply for a visa consciously.